gitpan/App-Nopaste-Service-Dancebin/README.md

 By default it pastes to [http://danceb.in/](http://danceb.in/), but you can override this be setting the `DANCEBIN_URL` environment variable.

+You can set HTTP Basic Auth credentials to use for the nopaste service if necessary by using:

+    DANCEBIN_USER=username
+    DANCEBIN_PASS=password

 The expiration of the post can be modified by setting the `DANCEBIN_EXP` environment variable.
 Acceptable values are things like: